Detection of molecular hydrogen in a neutron beam lifetime experiment: Numerical Estimations of the Effect of Ions

 For \Htwop, each of the two protons has all of these options, leading to three main cases that must be considered: 1) both half-energy protons from \Htwop\ enter the detector on their first hit, which leads to a slightly lower energy peak than a single accelerated trapped proton; 2) both \Htwop\ protons backscatter in such a way that they are both completely lost; or 3) one \Htwop\ proton backscatters in such a way that it is lost and the other enters the detector on its first hit.
 This causes a unique feature in the \Htwop\ energy spectrum where there are two peaks visible: one at slightly lower energy than the main proton peak, and a second peak at roughly half the energy of the main \Htwop\ peak corresponding to only a single \Htwop\ proton being detected, as seen in Fig.~\ref{fig:H2_half_energy}.
 As the amount of these \Htwop\ events increases with increased trapping time, this half-energy peak becomes more visible.

 Figure~\ref{fig:energy_spec_backscatter_trap_time} shows measured energy spectra for two different trap times (3\,ms and 50\,ms) with timing cuts made to reduce random background events and enhance the visibility of the \Htwop\ peak.
+Both spectra used the same detector and were taken using a 45 V ramp and a trap length of 9 electrodes.
 As the trapping time increases, the half-energy peak becomes clearly visible.
 The Monte Carlo used to generate the \Htwop\ energy spectrum takes into account the probability of each of the half-energy protons to backscatter or be stopped in the deadlayer.
 The SRIM + Monte Carlo \Htwop\ energy spectrum encapsulates this, resulting in a main \Htwop\ peak, slightly lower in energy than the normal proton peak, and a half-energy peak that is caused by a single half-energy proton, as seen in Fig.~\ref{fig:H2_half_energy}.
 While this simulation does not produce an estimate of the dependence of the half-energy peak on trapping time, Fig.~\ref{fig:H2_half_energy} shows that the simulated half-energy peak behaves as expected, increasing in amplitude as the backscatter fraction of the detector increases.